 - Does each pet have a separate food bowl or is there a shared food bowl?

 - Does the pet get treats, and if so, how many?
 (Treats add extra calories that owners may not think about.)

-- Is there competition among pets in the house such that one pet gets more food than the others?
+- Is there competition among pets in the house, where one pet gets more food than the others?

 Body and Muscle Condition Scoring Systems